BrianENguyen/blog.brianenguyen.com/content/blog/slay-the-spire.md

 description: Slay the Spire is (so far) my most played game of 2024.
 This blog documents my entire journey with the game and how it
 ---

 Slay the Spire is (so far) my most played game of 2024.
-If you don't know anything about it, it's a turn-based roguelike card deckbuilder game where you would battle dangerous enemies using your cards that has different abilities.
+If you don't know, it's a turn-based roguelike card deckbuilder game where you would battle dangerous enemies using your cards that has different abilities.
 Defeating enemies would make you advance floors.
 Advancing floors will reward you new cards, potions, and powerups to strengthen your character.
 The goal is to reach the top of the Spire and defeat the final boss.